syncfusion-content/blazor-docs/blazor/diagram-component/connectors/customization.md

 ## Decorator

 Diagram allows you to customize the connector appearances .
-The following topics shows how the customize several properties of the connectors.
+The following topics shows how to customize several properties of the connectors.

 * Starting and ending points of a connector can be decorated with some customizable shapes like arrows, circles, diamond, or path.
 The connection end points can be decorated with the `SourceDecorator` and `TargetDecorator` properties of the connector.

-* The `Shape` property of `SourceDecorator` allows to define the shape of the decorators.
-Similarly, the `Shape` property of `TargetDecorator` allows to define the shape of the decorators.
+* The `Shape` property of `SourceDecorator` allows to define the shape of the source decorator.
+Similarly, the `Shape` property of `TargetDecorator` allows to define the shape of the target decorator.

 * To create custom shape for source decorator, use `PathData` property.
 Similarly, to create custom shape for target decorator, use `PathData` property.